Jane Castro: Name That Tune 2026

+“I have been told that I’m an encyclopedia of music.
+I know music.
+I can, like, I’ll listen to something, and I’ll be, like, right away I’ll be like, ‘I know that name, I know that singer.
+I know everything,’ so I was ready for this show, I was ready!
+I’m on the finale tonight, and it’s so exciting and so great, like, this is a great start for 2026.”

 Tough love

-Jei joined the cast of reality show, ‘Tough Love’ in the third season of the Vh-1 show.
+Jane Castro joined the cast of reality show, ‘Tough Love’ in the third season of the Vh-1 show.
 The series debuted to over 1 million viewers and is based on the concept of a dating ‘boot camp’ in which several women compete in dating challenges designed to makeover their love lives.

 Speaking about the advice received on the programme, Castro said that every woman “should know to not move too fast.
 Be sure to slow down and relax.
 Let it happen and enjoy the moment.
 Don’t worry about, will he call me?
 Will he text me?
 You are ruining it for yourself.”

 Her persona on the show was described as ‘Miss Bossy’.
 Responding in an interview with NBC Miami to criticism of her character on the show, Jei said: “When I read the blogs, even if they are mean, I love it.
 It makes the show even more entertaining.
 They can talk as much trash as they want because if someone is reading [the blogs] [and] hasn’t seen the show before, they might think, ‘Wow, I need to tune in.’”